FTian-UArizona/STAMP/README.md

 * **Yelp**: loaded via `datasets.load_dataset("yelp")`
 * **SQuAD / FantasySQuAD**:

-  * `fantasy_squad.json` from this repo, which follows the SQuAD format and can be loaded via:
+  * `fantasy_squad.json` from this repo, which follows the SQuAD format